-KPIs (Key Performance Indicators) are quantifiable measures used to evaluate how effectively a marketing campaign succeed.
-They are valuable resources to make decisions and prove returns on your marketing spend.
+KPIs (Key Performance Indicators) are quantifiable measures used to evaluate marketing campaign performance.
+They are valuable resources to make decisions and validate returns on your marketing spend.
 Therefore, after planning and implementing a marketing strategy, the final step is to measure its results.

-Furthermore measuring marketing KPIs is fundamental in order to readjust your marketing actions.
-Indeed measuring the right marketing KPIs allows you not only to evaluate the effectiveness of your marketing efforts but to enforce your strategy over the long term.
+Furthermore measuring marketing KPIs is fundamental in readjusting a business user's strategy.
+Measuring the right marketing KPIs allows you to evaluate the effectiveness of your marketing efforts while enforcing your strategy over the long term.

 How to pick marketing KPIs that matter to your company?

-It is essential to choose efficient marketing KPIs in accordance with your business.
-Indeed, tracking the wrong KPIs won’t drive actionable results and will cause a huge waste of time.
+It is essential to choose efficient marketing KPIs in accordance with your business needs.
+Indeed, tracking the wrong KPIs won’t drive actionable results and will cause a waste of time and resources.

 In this article, we have decided to focus on KPIs that matter for your online marketing strategy.